laro/Cilia/README.md

 ## Const Reference as Default Type
-- Const reference as default type for (most) function call arguments and for "for-in" (AKA "for-each", "foreach").
+- Const reference as default type for (most) function call arguments and for "for ... in".
     - **`concat(String first, String second)`**
         - instead of `concat(const String& first, const String& second)`
     - **`String[] stringArray = ["a", "b", "c"]`**